Kivimetsän Druidi

-Kivimetsän Druidi was a Finnish metal band from Kouvola.
-'Kivimetsän Druidi' is Finnish for "druid of the stone forest".
+Kivimetsän Druidi, or KmD, was a Finnish folk metal band founded in 2002.
+"Kivimetsän Druidi" is Finnish for "druid of the stone forest".

 Band history

+KmD originally started as a two-man project by the Koskinen brothers.
+Lead guitarist and vocalist Joni Koskinen's biggest influence has been Moonsorrow, though each band member has their own personal influences.

-Their lyrics are based on the fantasy novel Joni Koskinen's writing.
+Their lyrics are based on the fantasy novel that Joni Koskinen is writing.
 The novel tells a story from The Land of the Crystal Mountain and Stone Forest.

-'KmD' originally started as a two-man project by the Koskinen brothers.
-Joni Koskinen's biggest influence has been Moonsorrow.
-Yet each band member has their own personal influences.

-After releasing numerous demos and EPs, Kivimetsän Druidi finally signed a record deal with Century Media in 2008.
+After releasing numerous demos and EPs, Kivimetsän Druidi eventually signed a record deal with Century Media in 2008.
 The debut album titled Shadowheart was released in October 2008.
-All the EPs and demos were self-released.
+All the band's EPs and demos were self-released.